Filter Operator

 Configure the Hidden Components

-Before you can add your Data Workflow, you'll need a place to store its outputs.
-You'll use 2 Hidden components for that.
-Your filterTrue Hidden component will hold countries that are part of the EU.
-And your filterFalse Hidden component will hold countries that aren't part of the EU.
+Before you can add your Data Workflow, add two Hidden components to store the Data Workflow results.
+Your filterTrue Hidden component contains countries that are part of the EU and your filterFalse Hidden component contains countries that are not part of the EU.

 Property ID |